daniela-codes/daniela-codes/README.md

 ## Hi!
 I'm Daniela 🙎🏻‍♀️

 I'm an Illustrator, UX/UI Designer and Front-End Development student passionate about learning, always looking for new challenges that makes me improve my skills.
+I have a strong focus on accessibility and performance optimization, ensuring that the websites I build are accessible to everyone and load quickly.
+I excel in my ability to work in a team and communicate effectively with designers and other developers.

 - 💻 Currently learning: UX/UI, Front-End development.
 - 🛠 Other tools: Adobe Photoshop, Adobe Illustrator, Adobe Lightroom, Procreate, Figma, GitHub, Trello, Notion.